Daohub-io/cap9/substrate/README.md

 # Cap9 Substrate Contracts

+## Overview

+The cap9 modifications to the contracts module introduce 3 new functions that can be imported into contracts.

+- `cap9_clist`
+- `cap9_clist_downgrade`
+- `cap9_call_with_caps`

+Each of these new functions act on the two pieces of additional metadata that have been added to the runtime.

+- During a contracts call (be it directly from an external source or from another contract) it possesses a set of _contextual_ capabilities.
+These define what can or cannot happen during the execution of this contract.
+- Each contract has an _intrinsic_ list of capabilities.
+These become the _contextual_ capabilites whenever a contract is called directly from an external source, or via a regular `ext_call`.

+### `cap9_clist`

+This function has the signature `(func $cap9_clist)`.
+It takes no arguments and returns nothing, but fills the scratch buffer with the current contextual capabilities.

+### `cap9_clist_downgrade`

+This function has the signature `(func $cap9_clist_downgrade (param i32 i32))`.
+Its two arguments are the pointer and length of the memory that contains the capabilities that will be downgraded to.
+To _downgrade_ capabilities is to relinquish some of the intrinsic capabilities that a contract has.
+When a contract is instantiated normally it has the full set of capabilities.
+By using this function it can voluntarily reduce the capabilities it has.
+This function does not affect the current _contextual_ capabilities.

+This function is well suited to using during the deploy phase.

+### `cap9_call_with_caps`

+This function has the signature `(func $cap9_call_with_caps (param i32 i32 i64 i32 i32 i32 i32 i32 i32) (result i32))`.
+This is like an `ext_call` but with two important differences:

+ - The "state" that is used by the called contract is the state of the current contract (the one executing this function).
+That is, if the contract that is called with this function writes to storage, it writes to the storage of the function that executed this function (much like a delegate call in Ethereum).
+ - This function takes a set of capabilities as an argument.
+This set of capabilities defines what the called contract can do.
+If the set of capabilities is zero, it can do nothing but return a value.
+This set of capabilities must also be a subset of the current _contextual_ capabilities, i.e. it can do no more than the parent can already do.

+The arguments and return value of this function are the same as `ext_call` except that it has two additional arguments (the last two) which are the pointer and length (respectively) of the set of capabilities which will be passed.

 ## Quickstart

 First make sure that you've built the substrate node in this directory and have